raspberrypi-guide/raspberrypi-guide.github.io/docs/filesharing/filesharing-raspberry-pi.md

 comments: true
 ---

-# Sharing files with the Raspberry Pi
+# Filesharing with the Raspberry Pi
 {: .no_toc }

 There are many ways to connect to see, copy, and edit files on a Raspberry Pi.
 Samba is one of the most versatile and is easy to configure to share directories with both Linux, Mac, and Windows operating systems.